sternocleidomastoid/django_restaurant/README.md

 1. install python3
 2. install and activate virtualenv
-3. install by "pip install -r requirements.cfg" in cmd line
+3. install by "pip3 install -r requirements.cfg" in cmd line
 4. change directory to where manage.py is then: python manage.py makemigrations
 5. python manage.py migrate